 Despite the loss, the Marlins have won five of their past eight games.

-Facing lefty reliever Mike Dunn, the Mets cut their deficit to 5-4 when Eric Young Jr. hit a one-out double off the fence in left field, then scored on Daniel Murphy
+Facing lefty reliever Mike Dunn, the Mets cut their deficit to 5-4 when Eric Young Jr. hit a one-out double off the fence in left field, then scored on Daniel Murphy's single to center.

 Byrd scored from first on a double to right by Davis, beating the relay throw by first baseman Logan Morrison.
 Byrd missed the plate with his lead foot but still beat the high tag in the judgment of plate umpire Andy Fletcher, although Redmond argued the call.

 The Marlins, who trailed early, took a 5-3 lead on a two-run, sixth-inning single by Jeff Mathis.
 Ed Lucas started the rally by drawing a lead-off walk.
 Running aggressively, he then took third on Jake Marisnick's one-out single to left.
 When Young, the Mets' left fielder, threw to third, Marisnick smartly took second base.

 That set it up for Mathis, who hit a sharp line drive to left.

 The Mets, who scored a total of three runs in their previous three games, matched that output in Monday's third inning.
 Anthony Recker started the rally with a single, and Omar Quintanilla got a hit when his sharp ground ball hit Turner's leg.

 With two outs and runners on second and third, Murphy grounded a two-run single that just got past shortstop Adeiny Hechavarria.
 Wright followed with an RBI double that bounced a couple of feet inside the left field line, giving the Mets a 3-0 lead.